24 Beste Bijbelverzen over de overheid

 Micha 6:8

-"Hij heeft u gezegd, o mens, wat goed is; En wat verlangt de HEERE van u anders dan recht te doen, en goedertierenheid lief te hebben, en nederig te wandelen met uw God?
+“Hij heeft u bekendgemaakt, mens, wat goed is.
+En wat vraagt de HEERE van u dan recht te doen, trouw lief te hebben en ootmoedig te wandelen met uw God?”

 Reflectie: This verse resonates with the soul’s deepest moral intuitions.
 It distills complex religious and ethical systems into a beautiful, memorable triad.
 The call to “do justice” provides direction, the call to “love kindness” shapes motivation, and the call to “walk humbly” defines our posture.
 It is a psychologically grounding and deeply clarifying mission statement for both personal and public life.